ismaelucm/massis_tutorial/docs/getting_started.md

 Maven can be installed from here: [https://maven.apache.org/install.html](https://maven.apache.org/install.html)

-The tool has an installation assistant to help in the installation process.
-The installer using python.
-To check whether python is installed
+The tool has an installation assistant for the examples, which is written in Python.
+To check whether Python is installed, use the following command:

 ```bash
 > python3 --version
 Python 3.5.2

 ```
-If python is not installed in your system, you can install it with the following commands:
+If Python is not installed in your Linux system, you can do it with the following commands:

 ```bash
 > sudo apt-get update